Super Bowl Gatorade Color Odds And Betting Strategy For 2025

 One Gatorade bath stands out.
 George Allen, a member of the Pro Football Hall of Fame, was coaching the Long Beach State football team in 1990.
 The 72-year-old was given a celebratory ice water shower after the 49ers defeated the University of Nevada on Nov.
 17 to end the season.

-Allen had promised to turn the program around and the win over Nevada accomplished that.
-The 49ers finished with a winning record, 6-5, after three straight losing seasons.
+Allen had promised to turn the program around, and the win over Nevada accomplished that.
+After three straight losing seasons, the 49ers finished with a winning record, 6-5.

 Afterward, Allen became ill and died about six weeks later of ventricular fibrillation.
 Many have credited the shower with his death, but his son later said Allen’s death was due to a heart arrhythmia.